 Ordering via Ninja WiFi or JRPass

 If you prefer, you can order directly via the Ninja WiFi website HERE.

 Pick-up and delivery

-Note: There is an additional cost of postage of 550 JPY if using delivery by post.
+Note: There is a small additional cost of postage if using delivery by post.

-Ninja WiFi has counters at eleven major airports in Japan.
+Ninja WiFi has nine counters at several major airports in Japan.
 You can pick up your WiFi router at a counter upon your arrival, and return it when you leave Japan.

 If you arrive at or leave Japan from an airport not in this list, then you should choose hotel delivery or another option for pick-up/return.